 By-Elections results for Banff and District and Inverurie and District

-Two by-elections took place on Thursday, 3 November, 2016, to fill a vacancy in each of the Banff & District (Ward 1) and Inverurie & District (Ward 11) wards of Aberdeenshire Council.
+Two by-elections took place on 3rd November 2016, to fill a vacancy in each of the Banff and District (Ward 1) and Inverurie and District (Ward 11) wards of Aberdeenshire Council.
 The vacancies had arisen because of the death of Councillor Iain Gray and the resignation of Councillor Martin Kitts-Hayes respectively.

 Three candidates contested the Ward 1 by-election, after which Iain Taylor (Scottish Conservative and Unionist) was elected under the Single Transferable Vote (STV) system.
 The other candidates were Alistair Mason (Scottish Liberal Democrats) and Glen Reynolds (SNP).

 In Ward 11, Colin Clark(Scottish Conservative and Unionist) was the successful candidate, ahead of Alison Auld (Scottish Liberal Democrats), Neil Baillie (SNP) and Sarah Flavell (Scottish Labour Party).

 The election count for both wards was conducted electronically in the Garioch Sports Centre, Inverurie, on Friday, 4 November and the first preference votes for each of the candidates was as follows:

 ALISTAIR MASON (Scottish Liberal Democrats) – 526

 GLEN DAVID REYNOLDS (Scottish National Party (SNP)) – 962

 IAIN TAYLOR (Scottish Conservative and Unionist) – 1,170